Paragon’s Best-In-Class Services

 Anthony J. Kozlowski, Principal

 Anthony J. (Tony) Kozlowski's career spans nearly four decades of international service with foundations, non-profits, intergovernmental organizations, and multinational corporations.
-He has lived and worked in five African countries as a representative for the UN refugee agency (UNHCR) and as a training officer with the Ford Foundation; in the United States as President and CEO of the American Refugee Committee and Executive Director of the Seva Foundation; and in Switzerland as Executive Director of the International Council of Voluntary Agencies and Executive Director of the FXB Association.
+He has lived and worked in five African countries as a representative for the Office of the United Nations High Commissioner for Refugees (UNHCR) and as a training officer with the Ford Foundation; in the United States as President and CEO of the American Refugee Committee and Executive Director of the Seva Foundation; and in Switzerland as Executive Director of the International Council of Voluntary Agencies and Executive Director of the FXB Association.

 Tony has extensive, first-hand knowledge of humanitarian and socioeconomic development issues and organizations, and understands the complexities of philanthropy from both donor and grantee perspectives.
 He is very familiar with administrative, management, and governance concerns for non-profits of all sizes.
 He has experience in representation at the highest levels in institutional and program development.
 Tony holds a masters degree in International Relations from the University of Maryland, and a bachelors degree in Sociology from King's College.
 He also studied International Relations at the Institut d'Etudes Politiques of the Université de Paris, and French language at Université Laval in Quebec.